 Antispam protection

-FI and MU mail systems provide some services to limit the spread of infected mail and to detect at least partial spam - spam.
-There are two levels of control: the first is the university mail server and the second is the faculty mail server.
+The FI and MU mail systems provide some services to limit the spread of infected mail and to at least partially detect spam.
+The control takes place on two levels: the first is the university mail server and the second is the faculty mail server.

 This protection is not and cannot be 100%.
-Still, do not open attachments that you received from unknown senders (or at first glance known senders, and the message looks suspicious).
+Still: do not open attachments you have received from unknown senders (or from apparently known senders where the message looks suspicious).

-If your mail is redirected using a file
+If your mail is forwarded using the file

 .forward

-, there is no antispam control.
-If you want to forward and check your mail, use the program
+, there is no antispam checking.
+If you want to forward your mail and check it at the same time, use a program

 procmail